The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 5. Brightcove

-Mainly targeting huge clients, Brightcove offers two pricing plan levels.
+Mainly targeting huge clients, Brightcove offers three pricing plan levels.
 This solution is ideal for companies that are growing fast.

 Overview and Company History:

-Boston-based Brightcove was founded in 2004.
-It is one of the oldest online video platforms offering cloud encoding, live streaming, and VOD (video on demand) hosting.
-Last year, Brightcove acquired streaming platform Ooyala, known for its cloud video technology.
-Since the acquisition, Brightcove has announced end-of-life plans for the Ooyala OVP.
+Founded in 2004, Boston-based Brightcove is one of the oldest online video platforms in-game.
+Its product offerings focus on cloud encoding, live streaming, and VOD (video on demand) hosting.

 Basic Functionality: